-Join Dan Violet Sagmiller for an in-depth discussion in this video Player object, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Player object, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] Now we need to know who the unit belongs to.…Does it belong to Player 1, to Player 2?…What color is it?…Each unit will need to know this information.…Also, we want to know who the current player is,…since most things in the game…will revolve around their actions.…So we're gonna start by creating Player.cs in the scripts.…So I'll right-click, Create > C# Script,…and I'll call it "Player".…Now let's edit Player.…So now that we have our Player,…it will remain a MonoBehaviour,…but we don't need any functionality with it.…